-After 10 August, Louis XVI and his family were imprisoned at the Temple.
-Louis XVI was then guillotined on 21 January 1793.
-Several months later, at 1:00am on 1 August 1793, Marie Antoinette, now known as the Widow Capet, was transferred from the Temple to an isolated cell in the Conciergerie.
+After 10 August, Louis XVI, his family, and the Princesse de Lamballe were imprisoned at the Temple.
+Louis XVI was then guillotined on 21 January 1793, and, several months later, at 1:00am on 1 August 1793, Marie Antoinette, now known as the Widow Capet, was transferred from the Temple to an isolated cell in the Conciergerie.
 She was identified as prisoner 280.

-Her imprisonment was difficult and while at the Conciergerie, Rougeville was introduced to the royal family’s jail administrator named Jean-Baptiste Michonis.
-Michonis was known to take guests to visit the Queen, most of whom she did not know.
-Michonis was also said to have once been a fierce revolutionary but after a time he was touched by the misfortunes the royal family suffered, and, supposedly, after meeting Rougeville, Michonis and Rougeville came to an understanding about freeing the Queen.
+Her imprisonment was difficult and while at the Conciergerie, Rougeville was introduced to the royal family’s jail administrator, Jean-Baptiste Michonis.
+He was known to take guests to visit the Queen, most of whom she did not know.
+He was also said to have once been a fierce revolutionary but after a time he was touched by the misfortunes the royal family suffered, and, supposedly, after he met Rougeville, Michonis came to an understanding with him about freeing the Queen.

 They decided that on Wednesday, 28 August, Rougeville would accompany Michonis to the Conciergerie.
-When they arrived, Rougeville noticed that only a screen separated Marie Antoinette from her guards.
-Rougeville wrote of his visit:
+When they arrived, Rougeville noticed that only a screen separated Marie Antoinette from her guards and he wrote of his visit:

 “The room was small, damp, and ill-smelling … there were three beds: one for the Queen, the other, by the side of hers, for the woman who served her; the third, for the two gendarmes, who never left the room on any occasion or under any circumstance whatsoever.
 The Queen’s bedstead was, like the others, of wood, the bedding consisted of a straw mattress, a woollen mattress, and a worn and dirty blanket, which had been used by prisoners for a long time.”

 Rougeville noted that he was shocked when he saw the Queen.
 She was so thin that he scarcely recognized her.
-Her hair was cut in the back and at the forehead and she was dressed in a black caraco.
-Moreover, she was so weak, she could barely walk.
+Her hair was cut in the back and at the forehead.
+She was also dressed in a black caraco, and, moreover, she was weak.
+In fact, she was so weak, she could barely walk.